Zeros of Meixner and Krawtchouk polynomials: Introduction

-and hence their zeros are real, distinct and positive for these values of the parameters $\b$ and $c$.
+when $0<c<1$ and $\b>0$, and hence the zeros are real, distinct and in $(0,\infty)$ for these values of the parameters $\b$ and $c$.
 It can also be shown that, for the same parameter values, the Meixner polynomials have a non-standard orthogonality property defined in terms of a discrete inner product involving difference operators (cf. \cite{MPPR}).

-Meixner polynomials also are orthogonal with respect to a positive measure when $\beta>0$ and $c>1$ (cf. \cite[p.346]{AAR}).
-In this case the orthogonality relation is given by and can be found from (\ref{1}) by an application of the Pfaff transformation (cf. \cite[Thm 2.2.5]{AAR}).
-This implies that for $\beta>0$ and $c>1$, the zeros of $M_n(x;\b,c)$ are real, distinct and lie in the interval $(-\infty,-\b)$.
+When $c>1$ and $\b>0$ the orthogonality relation (\ref{1}) can be written as (cf. \cite[p.
+177 (3.7)]{Chihara78}) by an application of Pfaff's transformation (cf. \cite[(2.2.6)]{AAR}) where and therefore the zeros of the polynomials $\{M_n(x;\b,c)\}_{n=1}^{\infty}$ are distinct and in $(-\infty,-\b)$.

-Meixner polynomials lose their standard orthogonality when $c<0$, although a non-standard orthogonality for these polynomials when $c,~\beta \in \cc$ where $c\notin [0,\infty)$, $-\b \notin \nn$ is given in \cite{costas}.
-At the open problem session of OFSFA 7 in 2003, Askey posed the following question: